RMIT-COSC2780-2973-IDM25/IDM25-DOC/MARKING-TRAIN.md

 In this fragment, there are 8 single tests.
 Each has been checked for completeness, redundancy, and soundness.
 It shows issues on all three dimensions.

+> ![NOTE]
+> See how the report provides descriptions of each test and also the time taken to execute your solution! 😉

 ### Forbidden predicates

 When a test is found to use a forbidden predicate, as per the "Language restrictions and guidelines ⚡" section in the project spec, the test will attract no points and be reported as follows: